-7.6 Accounting Units - summative assessment exemplars - Error Tolerance Guidance
+7.6 Accounting units - summative assessment support packs - Error Tolerance Guidance

-Within the Accounting Units an error tolerance is allowed within the assessments.
-The Unit specification and assessment exemplar, for each Unit, states the number of errors allowed for each Outcome.
+Within the Accounting units an error tolerance is allowed within the assessments.
+The unit specification and assessment support pack, for each unit, states the number of errors allowed for each Outcome.
 Errors are classified as either an 'arithmetic/computational error' or an 'error principle'.
 Appendix 3 contains further guidance in the form of 'Error Tolerance Guidance Notes'.